-Part of the requirements for this automation (and this was an existing feature request from other IXPs) was the management of layer2 addresses within IXP Manager and, rather than assigning them to a virtual interface, assign them to specific VLAN interfaces.
+Part of the requirements for this automation (and this was an existing feature request from other IXPs) was the management of MAC addresses within IXP Manager and, rather than assigning them to a virtual interface, assign them to specific VLAN interfaces.

-Outside of our automation and VxLAN, other uses included:
+Outside of our automation and VXLAN, other uses included:

 - to potentially allow members to add a MAC address during maintenance and thus have the system update a layer2 acl on the switch(es);

 - a static maintained database of MAC addresses for EVPN;